nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

 * Fixed loading on mobile devices with higher pixel densities
 * Fixed SMAP orbit track labels, GCOM-W1 orbit track color
 * Updated layer descriptions

-## Known Issues

-* Custom color palettes are not supported on Internet Explorer or on Safari 5 and earlier.
-* On iOS and Android, layers cannot be reordered
-* WMS based layers (Population Density and Global Labels) can no longer be displayed properly in the older arctic projection (EPSG:3995).
-* A mixed content warning may be displayed when using layers from external servers not using https.

 ---